kendrixcd/Erbium-Lategame/README.md

 - **Version support**: Erbium supports version 3.4 (season 3) to 19.40 (chapter 3 season 1).
 > Erbium also has partial support for 1.7.2 (season 0) to 3.3 (season 3) & 20.00 (chapter 3 season 2) to 30.00 (chapter 5 season 3)
 - **Easy to use**: Erbium is designed to be fast & easy to configure for new users.
+# U can change the weapons in Erbium/Erbium/Private/LateGame.cpp idk how to do it since im kinda dumb
 ## To-do
 - **Creative**
 - **XP**